Advancing Neurorehabilitation: Integrating Brain Computer Interfaces in Virtual Reality for Motor Rehabilitation of Stroke Patients

 While we navigate the complexities of developing accurate motor imagery classifiers and integrating them with the VR environment, we are also dedicated to ensuring user comfort and adapting the system to individual needs.
 Our commitment extends beyond technological innovation; we are focused on creating a solution that is accessible, effective, and user-centered.
 For that we have used a 3D printed prototype that will fit well with VR headsets and also provide us with good signal quality from the motor cortex area.
 This uses the OpenBCI snap EEG electrodes along with any standard 3.5mm electrode clip.

-We welcome discussions, feedback, and collaborations from experts and enthusiasts alike.
+We welcome discussions, feedback, and collaboration.
 If you wish to learn more, contribute your expertise, or explore potential research collaborations, please reach out.
 Together, we can make a significant impact on the future of neurorehabilitation.

 Project link: https://doi.org/10.1101/2024.01.08.24300991